 The buzz on Dobson has been his potential, his amazing potential and how he still hasn’t lived up to it, and how everyone is just waiting for him to break through that wall and burst out.
 He had a bad quarterback.
 He had an ankle injury that cost him 2 games.
 Trust me he’s going to break out any second.
 Right?
 You can give me the potential speech until I die but I just can’t shake the feeling like 3 years from now we’ll all still be talking about Dobson’s potential and how he’s 1 season away from unlocking it.
 The same way Ben Watson was always a season away from breaking out, or Brandon Tate just needed a little more time to come into his own.
 No matter how many times I look at his 40 and listen to the singing praise from the internet about “thank god BB choose the obscure pick we all closed our eyes and agreed on at random” I can’t help but think this is Taylor Price (big fast underexposed WR who would have flourished with a better QB supposedly) re-packaged as a 2nd round pick.

 The people gushing about his hands are the people who are watching Youtube highlight reels.
-He dropped more routine passes right off his hands or his chest than almost any of the highly ranked wideouts I looked at in this class.
+When I look at Dobson as a whole I see a player that habitually catches with his body, struggles to make routine catches of on target passes, and is a potential liability in the possession game.
 He’s never cracked 700 yards in 4 years at Marshall and only registered over 5 touchdowns once (a 12 touchdown season in 2011).
 In 10 games his senior year Dobson managed only one 100+ yard game.
 And for everyone still raving about his Senior Bowl practice, I’ve seen that practice footage and I was less that blown away.
 Also do you know how many receptions Dobson had in the actual Senior Bowl.
 Check out the box score if you’re curious.
 If you don’t time for box scores it was ZERO.
 That also combines for zero yards.